AdobeDocs/cja-apis/src/pages/endpoints/reporting/index.md

 This guide includes instructions for using the following endpoints:
 * [GET top items report](#get-top-items-report): Retrieves top items for a specified dimension
-* [POST create dataview report](#create-dataview-reports): Creates a report for an existing dataview
+* [POST create dataview reports](#post-create-dataview-reports): Creates a report for an existing dataview

 <InlineAlert variant="info" slots="text" />